misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 - **OCI Image Registry**, e.g. Google Artifact Registry or Amazon ECR.<br/>
   _Note: This registry is used by Gitpod to cache images, and store images it builds on behalf of users.
 This is **not** the registry that contains the images of Gitpod’s services._

 In addition, the diagram indicates the different node pools within the cluster.
-Notice that we separate any user workloads from Gitpod’s services (with the exception of `ws-daemon`).
-In this reference architecture, we create two node pools: the services node pool (upper half in diagram) and the workspaces node pool (lower half in the diagram).
+Notice that we separate any user workloads from Gitpod’s services (except for `ws-daemon`).
+In this reference architecture, we create two node pools: the services node pool (upper half in the diagram) and the workspaces node pool (lower half in the diagram).

 ## Cloud Provider Preparations